ExpressJet: Corporate independence

 ExpressJet was spun off from Continental in 2002.
 Afterwards the company began plans to move into a corporate headquarters location, boasting over 8,000 employees.
 ExpressJet Holdings also owns American Composites LLC, Saltillo Jet Center, and InTech Aerospace Services.
 Together with other facilities throughout the U.S. they make up ExpressJet Services which provides third-party maintenance, repair and overhaul services for a variety of aircraft types.
 ExpressJet Holdings also has non-controlling interests in Wings Holdings LLC 49% and Flight Services and Systems Inc 44%.

 Before ExpressJet became independent, it was headquartered in Continental Center I in Downtown Houston.

 Following a December 2005 decision by Continental to reduce ExpressJet's Continental Express flying by 69 aircraft, the airline elected to operate the aircraft independently.
 On December 31, 2006, the airline began its charter operation.
-It currently operates 6 aircraft for charter services under the Corporate Aviation Division.
+It operated 6 aircraft for charter services under the Corporate Aviation Division.

 On February 5, 2007, the airline announced service to 24 cities in the west coast, southwest, and midwest regions of the United States beginning in April 2007.

 On April 2, 2007, the airline began point-to-point services under its own name to locations throughout the U.S. The airline had a total of 42 aircraft in their branded operation.
 According to ExpressJet CEO James Ream, LA/Ontario International Airport in Ontario, California (alternate airport to nearby LAX) would become the airline's "biggest center of operation".
 In addition to Ontario in the west, New Orleans operated as a hub with additional focus cities and 24 destinations.
 During this period oil prices escalated from $50 per barrel to $140 which made conditions unsustainable for the branded operation.
 The service ended on September 2, 2008.